OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 (e) Call quality and survey results;

-(f) Information about your usage of and interaction with Skype software, products, and websites (including computer, platform, device and connection information, client performance information, error reports, device capability, bandwidth, statistics on page views, and traffic to and from our websites, browser type and Skype WiFi enabled hotspot detection and usage statistics;
+(f) Information about your usage of and interaction with Skype software, products, and websites (including computer, platform, device and connection information, client performance information, error reports, device capability, bandwidth, statistics on page views, and traffic to and from our websites, browser type and Skype WiFi enabled hotspot detection and usage statistics);

 (g) Products or services ordered and delivered;